What Is Stage 4 Mesothelioma?

 What role can alternative and complementary medicine play in treating stage 4 mesothelioma?

-The stage of cancer refers to how advanced and widespread it is.
+Your mesothelioma stage tells you how far cancer has progressed.
 A staging system called TNM determines the stage for pleural mesothelioma.
 TNM stands for Tumor, Node and Metastasis.
 The rating describes the size of the tumor, whether it has spread to lymph nodes and if it has metastasized.

 Doctors assign a stage ranging from 0 to 4.
 This helps them determine the best treatment for you and estimate your prognosis.